Key Takeaways

 - No state income tax: Effective compensation boost for residents

-The days of pricing high and expecting bidding wars are over.
+The days of pricing high and expecting multiple buyers to chase the listing are over.
 To sell at full market value traditionally, you'll need competitive pricing and patience.
 Cash buyers offer an alternative: certainty and speed at a modest discount.

 Inventory and Days on Market